cockpit-project/cockpit/HACKING.md

 As shown, `autogen.sh` runs 'configure' with the given options, and it also prepares the build tree by downloading various nodejs dependencies.

-When working with a Git clone, it is therefore best to simply always run `./autogen.sh` instead of `./configure`.
+When working with a Git clone, it is best to always run `./autogen.sh` instead of `./configure`.

 Then run